mendix/MxPushNotifications/README.md

 At this point you can deploy your application to the Mendix cloud.
 If you are using a Free App, simply click the `Run` button.

-You should make sure that the `Encryption.EncryptionKey` constant has a value before you start the application.
-If you are using a Free App, you should set a default value for the constant in the model.
+> You should make sure that the `Encryption.EncryptionKey` constant has a value before you start the application.
+If the value is not set, you will get a NullPointerException when you try to send a notification to APNs.
+>
+> If you are using a Free App, you should set a default value for the constant in the model.
 Otherwise, you can configure the constant value in the Mendix Cloud Portal.

 ### Step 9 - Set up access to APNs and GCM